vjy02/portfolio/src/content/post3.md

 ---
-title: "My First Post"
+title: "My Third Post"
 date: "December 2024"
 description: "Discover essential tips, from perfecting your CV to acing interviews, designed to help graduates secure their first job or internship."
 ---
-Hello, this is my first blog post!
+3